Performance lecture with live video

 William Shakespeare, ‘King Henry IV, Part I’, III, i, 1597.

-This page has extensive stills, previews and research materials from ‘Magickal Realism’, which uses live integration of video, animation, readings and performance to recreate the life and work of Dr John Dee, the proto-scientist, court magician and fortune-teller to Queen Elizabeth I. ‘Magickal Realism’ sits somewhere near the centre of a Venn diagram comprising equal parts of:
+This page has extensive stills, previews and research materials from ‘Magickal Realism’, which uses live integration of video, animation, readings and performance to recreate the life, work and magic of Dr John Dee, the proto-scientist, court wizard and fortune-teller to Queen Elizabeth I. ‘Magickal Realism’ sits somewhere near the centre of a Venn diagram comprising equal parts of:

 1. The performance lecture format from my previous Nowhere Plains.